 Big Sister-Little Sister

 Seniors act as big sisters to incoming freshmen and new students to help them adjust to life at school.
-Big sisters introduce the younger girls to the life and traditions at Santa Catalina, and during the year a close relationship grows between the girls.
+During the year a close relationship grows between the girls.

 Senior Rafting Trip